Fakhrul-Hakimy/RealTimeKafkaSpringBootProject/README.md

 - Include video statistics and engagement metrics
 - Provide direct links to videos

+To verify Telegram setup:
+1. Make sure your bot is active and you've started a chat with it
+2. Add a YouTube video with an odd-length comment
+3. You should receive a notification in your Telegram chat

 ## Data Processing Rules

 1. **Comment Processing**